top of page

 Heart awakening.

-Her "path" became one of heart awakening.
-Firstly through techniques, then through surrender.
+Her "path” has been one of heart awakening.
+Firstly through techniques, then through devotional surrender.

-She also participated for many years with Psychology of Vision and trained in this healing model based on "A course in Miracles" She used this model to 'heal' herself and for clients.
-During the 15 years she participated she felt tangible Grace and had spontaneous visions.
-Her spiritual practice remained during this period Tibetan Buddhism.
+She also participated in parallel for many years with Psychology of Vision community and adapted this healing model based on "A course in Miracles” for her clients.
+She used this model to 'heal' herself and for clients. she felt tangible Grace and had spontaneous visions.
+During this period she also travelled to India and found the Indian Sage Ramana Maharshi and practiced Bhakti yoga and self inquiry

-She felt a dawning knowing that there was a need for for a devotional practice as opposed to techniques of the mind.
-She felt she was 'using the mind to still the mind', with altered states of consciousness within the brain matter as opposed to whole bodily submission and devotion.
+She experienced a dawning recognition that what was truly needed was a devotional practice, rather than techniques of the mind.
+She saw that she had been “using the mind to still the mind,” generating altered states of consciousness within the brain itself, rather than entering into whole-bodied submission and devotion.

 Sri Ramana Maharshi